Chain of Responsibility – Python Design Patterns

 - Open/Closed principle: We can introduce the new code classes without breaking th existing client code.

 - Increases Flexibility: While giving the responsibilities to the objects, it increases the flexibility of the code.

-- Unassured about request: This method doesn’t provide any assurance whether the object will be recieved or not.
+- Unassured about request: This method doesn’t provide any assurance whether the object will be received or not.

 - Spotting characteristics: Due to debugging, it becomes difficult task to observe the characteristics of operations.

-- Depriciated System Performance: It might affect the system’s performance due to continuous cycle calls
+- Depreciated System Performance: It might affect the system’s performance due to continuous cycle calls

-- Processing several handlers in order: Chain of responsibilty method helps very much when it is required to process several handlers in a particular order because the linking is possible in any order
+- Processing several handlers in order: Chain of responsibility method helps very much when it is required to process several handlers in a particular order because the linking is possible in any order

 - Decoupling requests: This method is generally used when you want to decouple the request’s sender and receiver.

-- Unspecified handlers: When you don’t want to specify handlers in the code, it is always preferred to use the Chain of Responibility.
+- Unspecified handlers: When you don’t want to specify handlers in the code, it is always preferred to use the Chain of Responsibility.

-Further Read – Chain of Responibility in Java
+Further Read – Chain of Responsibility in Java